mapninja/Earthsys144/week05/02_TURN_IN_visibility_analysis_with_qgis.md

 - `sight.shp`

 All are in `NAD83 UTM Zone 15` with elevation values in meters.

-If the `ViewingStation.shp` file in your copy of the lab data is not usable, use the replacement in [ViewStationSHP.zip](../data/ViewStationSHP.zip).

 ## Part 1: Set Up the Visibility Project